kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 10-20/20 - Maghaven IV (9-7-25).md

 	- Council meeting.
 		- Sabine told us Agnes, all the major families.
 Also, Chancellor Ansa Modron, political figure of the rebellion will be taking the stage
 		- Ria joined as herself, we r her entourage.
+		- Lewis cast Enhance Ability on himself and Ria, Wis and Cha.